ahxbcn/abacus-agent/README.md

-        "BOHRIUM_ABACUS_COMMAND": "The command to run Abacus on Bohrium", "ABACUS_COMMAND": "The command to execute Abacus on local machine.", "ABACUS_PP_PATH": "The path to the pseudopotential library for Abacus.", "ABACUS_ORB_PATH": "The path to the orbital library for Abacus.", "_comments": "This dictionary contains the default environment variables for AbacusAgent."
+        "BOHRIUM_ABACUS_COMMAND": "The command to run Abacus on Bohrium", "ABACUS_COMMAND": "The command to execute Abacus on local machine.", "ABACUS_PP_PATH": "The path to the pseudopotential library for Abacus.", "ABACUS_ORB_PATH": "The path to the orbital library for ABACUS_PP_PATH", "ABACUS_SOC_PP_PATH": "The path to the SOC pseudopotential library for Abacus.", "ABACUS_SOC_ORB_PATH": "The path to the orbital library for ABACUS_SOC_PP_PATH.", "PYATB_COMMAND": "The command to execute PYATB on local machine.", "_comments": "This dictionary contains the default environment variables for AbacusAgent."
     }
 }